umberware/the-way/the-way/readme.md

 The **log** is a property vinculated to the **LogService**.
 Actualy we have only the level property.
 The level property tells to the LogService what types of log will be logged.

 The **server** is a property vincultated to the **ServerConfiguration**.
 Here we have multiples properties.
+ - enabled: if true, the library will start a HttppServer;
  - port: is the port where the api and files will be served;
  - api-endpoint: is a property to tell what is the "rest" services base path;
+ - security: is used in the default implementation of the security to generate token and cipher the user inside of the token
+    - user-key: The key used to cipher the user using aes-256-cbc algorithmn;
+    - token-key: The key for the JWT token;
  - file: is used when you want to serve some files:
     - enabled: is true when you want to serve files  too;
     - fallback: is a property to tell if needs to do the fallback to the index.html when the final user is requesting an application route, like Angular routes;